Wednesday, November 8, 6:00 PM

 Doug Lawrence, tenor sax; John Webber, bass; Jerome Jennings, drums

-$30 / $25 (Taos Jazz Bebop Society members)
+$30 / $25 (Members)

 Doug Lawrence is known world-wide as the lead tenor saxophonist with the legendary Count Basie Orchestra.
 His enveloping sound and magnetic performance style have been thrilling audiences for many decades.
 Doug has worked with a veritable “who’s who of jazz”, including Ella Fitzgerald, Frank Sinatra, Dizzy Gillespie, Sarah Vaughan, Jimmy Cobb, and Joey DeFrancesco.
 These days he tours and records with such top names as George Cables, Dee Dee Bridgewater, Peter Bernstein, Billie Eilish, Jerry Weldon and Steve Jordan.
 John Webber, bassist, has had long-running collaborations with Johnny Griffin, George Coleman, Eric Alexander and Jimmy Cobb– and performed with Etta Jones, Horace Silver, Milt Jackson, Brad Mehldau, and many others.
 Jerome Jennings is a drummer, activist, bandleader, sideman, and Emmy Award-winning composer.
-He has performed, toured and recorded with legendary musicians Sonny Rollins, Hank Jones, Gerald Wilson, Christian McBride, Ron Carter, George Cables, Dee Dee Bridgewater, Wynton Marsalis (Jazz@Lincoln Center), and The Count Basie Orchestra, among many others.
+He has performed, toured and recorded with legendary musicians Sonny Rollins, Hank Jones, Gerald Wilson, Christian McBride, Ron Carter, George Cables, Dee Dee Bridgewater, Wynton Marsalis (Jazz@Lincoln Center), Tadataka Unno, and The Count Basie Orchestra, among many others.

 Night Two brings together three world-class jazz artists who have been featured in previous Taos Jazz festivals– Doug Lawrence, tenor sax; John Webber, bass; Jerome Jennings, drums–and an exciting guest artist, Tadataka Unno.

 Tadataka Unno is Japan’s most famous jazz pianist.
 He first came to international prominence while being mentored by two of the greatest jazz piano legends– Hank Jones and George Cables.
 Soon after, he joined the legendary Jimmy Cobb Quartet and recorded and toured the world with the master drummer.
-Unno has toured and recorded with a great many of the biggest names in jazz including with trumpeter Roy Hargrove for the last two years of Mr. Hargrove’s life.
+He has toured and recorded with a great many of the biggest names in jazz including with trumpeter Roy Hargrove for the last two years of Mr. Hargrove’s life.

 2023 FRANK MORGAN TAOS JAZZ FESTIVAL– November 8-11

-Night Three– Guitar Magic
+Night Three– Big Guitar Magic

 Friday, november 10, 7:30 PM